snyderks/advent-solutions/README.md

 # Solutions for Advent of Code 2016

-Completed in Python as a way to gain experience with it
+Completed in Python, as a primer for any future work with the language and its paradigms.

+The Advent of Code is located [here](http://adventofcode.com) and is an advent calendar (from December 1-25) of coding problems, ranging from simplistic challenges to advanced algorithm implementation and problem solving.

 **All days completed**